|Top download speed

 If TV is more your thing, you may prefer to join Sky.
 The provider has the widest selection of TV channels in the UK, with over 600 channels available in the top-tier packages.
 This includes a large selection of HD and catch-up +1 channels – along with the exclusive Sky Atlantic.

 Virgin Media and Sky let you bundle their services, which involves taking more than one telecoms service from a single provider.
 This is often a cheaper alternative to splitting services between multiple providers.

 Both providers have their good and bad points.
 The one you choose will depend on what matters most to you.
 For instance…

 With hundreds of channels – both HD and SD – and the hi-tech Sky Q box for multiple recordings, Sky presents a great option for TV lovers.
 It even has the much-touted Sky Atlantic for all the latest shows from across the pond.
 Its broadband service is truly unlimited and it has several low-priced phone options.

-With download speeds of up to 350Mbps, streaming HD video and music is no problem for customers with Virgin Media broadband.
+With download speeds of up to 1103Mbps, streaming HD video and music is no problem for customers with Virgin Media broadband.
 Virgin Media’s TV service isn’t to be sniffed at either, with hundreds of channels and a wide variety of content (though not as much as Sky).
 The V6 box comes with Virgin Media TV packages, and lets you record six shows while watching something you've recorded earlier, and with Series Link+ you can save shows from live TV, Box Sets, Catch Up and Netflix.